xzzhang2/xzzhang2.github.io/pages/pubs.md

 ### <a name="conferences"></a>3. *selected* peer-reviewed international major conference presentations

+1. **Zhang, X.** & Zhu, R. (2021, May).
+Health Journalists’ Social Media Sourcing during the Public Health Emergency: A Network Analytics Approach.
+Paper to be presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

+2. Zhu, R. & **Zhang, X.** (2021, May).
+How Source-level and Message-level Factors Influence Journalists’ Social Media Visibility during a Public Health Emergency.
+Paper to be presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

-1. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
+2. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
 Robot journalists *currently* not needed: Exploring newsrooms’ practices of AI-powered initiatives with a mix-method approach.
-Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

-2. **Zhang, X.** (2020, May).
+3. **Zhang, X.** (2020, May).
 Supply–demand versus social learning: Pathways from social media use to citizens’ demand for democracy.
-Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 3. **Zhang, X.** & Li, W. (2020, May).
 From social media with news: Journalists’ social media use for sourcing and verification.
-Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 4. Lin, W.-Y. & **Zhang, X.** (2020, May).
 Are social media a political movement equalizer?
 Survey evidences from two Asian polities.
-Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 5. Lin, W.-Y., Oktavianus, J., & **Zhang, X.** (2020, May).
 Feeling politics?
 How communication mediates the effects of emotions on political participation.
-Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 6. **Zhang, X.** (2019, May).
 Data, coders, and designers in the newsrooms: The adoption of data-driven journalism in Hong Kong’s local news organizations.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.